mbernste/mbernste.github.io/_posts/2024-03-28-diffusion.md

 **Implementation of a diffusion model for generating MNIST digits:**

 In this section, we will walk through all of the code used to implement a diffusion model.
+The full code can be run on [Google Colab](https://colab.research.google.com/drive/14ue6jpN7yEM9c11qERpXra8G88ss__99?usp=sharing).
 We will start with importing the required packages:

 ```
 import numpy as np